OlegAba/OlegAba/README.md

 </h1>

 ### About
 I am a Full-Stack Web and iOS developer interested in decentralized technologies.
-I am passionate about using technology to solve problems and make a positive impact on the world.On GitHub, you can find some of my personal projects and contributions to open source software.
+I am passionate about using technology to solve problems and make a positive impact on the world.
+On GitHub, you can find some of my personal projects and contributions to open source software.
 I am always looking to learn and collaborate with others, so feel free to reach out to me!

 > Software is the Closest Thing We Have to Magic